The Hate U Give redefines the teen superhero for 2018

 The Hate U Give is a perfectly rendered story of our time, but Starr is a young female protagonist who should be treasured alongside those other fictional characters -- so beloved as to be almost mononymous -- for a long time to come.
 Just like them, we see her coming into her own by tapping into the power she has at her fingertips to change the world around her.
 But unlike them, her power is not the stuff of fantasy.

 "You know, not everybody's got superpowers like you?"
-Starr's father Maverick tells her.
-She looks sceptical, but soon comes to realize he is right.
+Starr's father, Maverick, tells her.
+She looks skeptical, but soon comes to realize he is right.
 Her superpower is her voice, and watching her learn to wield it is an intoxicating as any magic you might have seen on screen before, or might see again.

 CNET Magazine: Check out a sample of the stories in CNET's newsstand edition.